Should Teens Have Credit Cards?

 The best way to fund a prepaid card is with the teen's own money (they can give you some of the cash they acquire through allowances, jobs, or gifts, and you can fund the card with it).
 When choosing a prepaid card, look out for fees.
 Some credit card companies nickel and dime you to death before you've even made a purchase.

-Parents who bail their teens out when they get in over their head with credit are not doing their kids any favors in the long run.
+Parents who bail their teens out when they get in over their heads with credit are not doing their kids any favors in the long run.
 It's better to be involved enough with your teen's credit use to be able to nip potential problems in the bud rather than give your teens the message that they can use credit irresponsibly and not pay the consequences.

 Credit cards should be viewed as a convenience and not an extension of income.
 The goal is for teens to learn to use credit cards as a tool, not as a crutch.